orzehhowski/proxmox-lab/readme.md

 `/scripts` directory contains scripts that run out of terraform or ansible scope.

-Packer is used for creating reusable QEMU VM templates

 ## current systems list

 #### Firewall - LAB-S01-FW